hezarbamerni/Cyclistic_Case_Study/README.md

 This is a  case study for one of Google's Data Analytics Professional Certificate capstone projects.
 Cyclistic is a fictional bike sharing company based and operating in Chicago.

-I have upload files for the case study using RStudio.
+I have upload pdf files for the case study using RStudio.
 I have write step by step analysis to find answers for the business questions, posed by the case study.
 Important to note, while some steps include removing or deleting data, this is done without changing the original dataset/dataframe.
 It is never recommended for a junior analyst to make changes to the original data.
 Removing NULLs or NAs in a dataset/dataframe should be consulted, as it may be used in some analysis-es.

 About Cyclistic